microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 This JSON is basically entirely unusable.
 Since JSON doesn't support multiline strings, then every line has to be joined to a single line, seperated by `\r\n`.

-Insstead, the following version of this command uses an array for the `input` parameter.
+Instead, the following version of this command uses an array for the `input` parameter.
 This then implies that each string should be sent in sequence, with
 <kbd>enter</kbd> between them.